julian-klode/lingolang/docs/evaluation.md

 The code coverage chart shows that it started out slightly below 100% line coverage, eventually reaching 100%, only to drop again - when the interpreter started coming together - there are quite a few places in the interpreter code that are unreachable conditions and would require constructing a lot of illegal AST objects to test.

 Unfortunately, the Go tools only provide line coverage, and not branch or path coverage.
-This is somewhat problematic: For example, if we have an `if` statement without an `else` part, we can test if the if has been taken, but we usually cannot check whether it's not been taken: The if statement would eventually fall out of its block and back into the parent block, and thus all lines are executed.
+This is somewhat problematic: For example, if we have an `if` statement without an `else` part, we can test if the if has been taken, but we usually cannot check whether it has not been taken: The if statement would eventually fall out of its block and back into the parent block, and thus all lines are executed.

 ### Testing the permissions package
 The permissions package contains the parser and the rules for permissions described in the section _[Permissions for Go](#permissions-for-go)_.
 Coverage is 100%.